Purdy, Tennessee: Demographics

 In 1850, according to Census records, the population of Purdy was 260.
 The population was residing in 43 dwellings in the district.

 Geography

 Purdy is located at 35.22670 North, 88.53060 West, 3.5 mi (5.6 km) northeast of Selmer in McNairy County.

 The elevation above sea level is 570 ft (173.7 m).

 History

 Purdy was platted in 1825 by Col. John Purdy, and named for him.
 Purdy was the county seat of McNairy County until 1890.

 Failed railroad development 1850s

-In the 1850s, citizens of Purdy refused to support a railroad line through their community, while residents of Selmer, supported a railroad through their town.
-The railroad brought business and wealth to Selmer and the rural community of Purdy remained so.
+In the 1850s, citizens of Purdy refused to support a railroad line through their community, while residents of nearby Selmer supported a railroad through their town.
+The railroad brought business and wealth to Selmer and the community of Purdy remained rural.

 County seat changed 1890

-In 1890, due to the increasing economic development of Selmer following the railroad, the county seat was moved from Purdy to Selmer in a decision of Selmer voters.
-Since 1890, Selmer has been the county seat of McNairy County, Tennessee.
+In 1890, due to the increasing economic development of Selmer following the railroad, the county seat was moved from Purdy to Selmer.